vladislav77777/JavaProjects/README.md

 # JavaProjects
-All projects that I creating in Java during my education in the university.
+All projects that I creating in <strong>Java</strong> during my education in the university.